fiverr/rollout_dashboard/README.md

 The history field is a list of the last 50 percentage changes.

-##  how do I restrict the google authentication to a specific domain.
+## How do I restrict the google authentication to a specific domain.

 This feature is already supported!

 You can easily do that by editing the `config` file in [Rollout-Service](https://github.com/fiverr/rollout_service)

+## Where do I get google auth credentials?

+You can generate the credentials at [google console](https://console.cloud.google.com/).

+You'll need to place `clientId` and  `apiKey` in the configuration file `config/app.js`.

+For development environment, add the credentials in `.gauthrc` file in the root folder.

+## I want to use Rollout-Dashboard without google auth, is it supported?

+Currently this feature is not supported.

+Add an [issue](https://github.com/fiverr/rollout_dashboard/issues) on that and we'll refer that.